 15 things you have to explain to visitors about Toronto

-Toronto can be a confusing place for the newcomer: strict liquor laws, a sometimes bewildering set of transit rules, and, among its denizens, a puzzling and intense affection for weekend brunch.
+Toronto can be a confusing place for visitors, thanks to our strict liquor laws, a sometimes bewildering set of transit rules, and, among its denizens, a puzzling and intense affection for weekend brunch.

 Hogtown used to be a pejorative term other cities levied at Toronto, mainly because of the excess amount of resources and attention the city commanded in the late 1800s.
-The name became a term of endearment when the William Davies Company, a large waterfront stockyard, made peameal bacon an international delicacy.
+The name became a term of endearment when the William Davies Company made peameal bacon an international delicacy.

 Sometimes moving around than city feels something like taking a tour of a live-in construction site.
-No-one remembers the last time the streetcar and bus lines were last free of diversions.
+No-one remembers the last time the streetcar and bus lines were completely free of diversions.

-Travel writer Bill Bryson was talking about the Sydney Harbour Bridge when he wrote: "you can see it from every corner of the city, creeping into frame from the oddest angles, like an uncle who wants to get into every snapshot," but the observation is also be true of Toronto's most famous landmark, which has marked downtown since 1976.
+Travel writer Bill Bryson was talking about the Sydney Harbour Bridge when he wrote: "you can see it from every corner of the city, creeping into frame from the oddest angles, like an uncle who wants to get into every snapshot," but the observation is also be true of Toronto's most famous landmark.

 But everyone has their own way of pronouncing Roncesvalles.
-Stick with Roncey and you will sound like a local.
+Stick with Roncey to sound like a local.